 California Gov. Gavin Newsom said following quakes that governments must strengthen alert systems and building codes, and residents should make sure they know how to protect themselves during an earthquake.

-Since standard homeowners insurance policies do cover earthquakes, buyers must get a separate endorsement or buy a policy from the privately funded and publicly managed CEA.
+Since standard homeowners insurance policies do not cover earthquakes, buyers must get a separate endorsement or buy a policy from the privately funded and publicly managed CEA.

 California’s earthquake insurance market share is dominated by the CEA (41.2 percent) followed by Zurich (8.7 percent) and Chubb (5.3 percent), according to Morgan Stanley Research.